bsenftner/miniCMS/README.md

   - Comments use a reduced functionality embed of TinyMCE editor, but still allows image, video and pdf embeds
   - Comments, once posted, cannot be edited
   - Support for nested comments is in place, just not completed yet, not sure if necessary
+- 'Chatbot' content type
+  - An editor interface to create chatbots
+    - Instruction sets to guide a LLM AI how to behave during a natural language exchange
+      - i.e. a chat interface on a web site
+  - This is an initial, functional interface for further experimentation, it works
 - 'AI Chat' content type
+  - A chat interface to a LLM AI chatbot behaving within the role provided by a 'Chatbot'
-  - A chat interface to an AI knowledgable of CA Law and prompted to behave as an attorney
+    - A default Chatbot in the role of a CA Law Professor and Attorney is available
-  - Current work has been functionality, and truthfullness, behaving as an attorney
-  - Starting on carried conversational contexts
-  - After that, embedding specific case law knowledge
+    - The 'Chatbot' content type and it's editor may be used to create additional chatbots
 - 'Tag' content type
   - for unique term management, employed for multiple uses
     - "system tags" are used for